bamboost.core.collection

 - _comm=

 If a filter is applied to the collection, returns a FilteredCollection object that represents the filtered view.
-Otherwise, returns the base CollectionORM object for the collection.
+Otherwise, returns the base CollectionRecord object for the collection.

 - df:

-DataFrame view of the collection and its parameter space.
+pandas.pandas.DataFrameReturns a pandas DataFrame representing the collection and its parameter space.

 Examples: